FLOWN

 Engagement & Retention

-Shaping habit-forming design patterns like streaks, badges, and customisable features to encourage regular use.
+Introduced habit-forming patterns such as streaks, progress indicators, and lightweight rewards to encourage regular use.

 Peer-to-Peer Sessions